DSR-RHIT/me497-reproducible-research/cm/cm050_Rmd-to-docx_table-numbers.md

 As Norbert Köhler says, "R Markdown has no native method to number and reference table and figure captions".
 The `captioner` packages gives us a method for auto-numbering figures and tables and automatically updating the in-text reference numbers as well.

-This tutorial is adapted from Norbert's blog post plus Andrew Dolman's comments on that post.
+This tutorial is adapted from Norbert Köhler's [blog post](http://datascienceplus.com/r-markdown-how-to-number-and-reference-tables/) plus Andrew Dolman's [comments](https://onedrive.live.com/?authkey=%21AApYWBGHNR06Y5I&cid=FCFCD3FD042AF7F1&id=FCFCD3FD042AF7F1%2118306&parId=FCFCD3FD042AF7F1%21322&action=locate) on that post.

 When complete, your output document should be a 2-page docx file with two tables and two figures with automatically-generated table and figure numbers.